King Stephen, was born to Stephen-Henry, Count of Blois and his wife Adela, daughter of William I

 Matilda returned to Normandy.

-Henry returned to England to try to win support for his claim to the throne.
-He had limited success but the barons did not want to return to a state of civil war.
+Henry Plantagenet returned to England to try to win support for his claim to the throne.
+He had limited success because the barons did not want to return to a state of civil war.
 The church acted as a mediator and it was agreed that Henry would be named Stephen’s successor and would inherit the throne when Stephen died.

 1153 (17th August)